L13/vscode-diff/README.md

 * Supports a history for recently used files, folders and previous comparisons.
 * Auto detects current workspaces.
 * Select folders with the context menu in the VS Code Explorer or the open dialog.
-* Drag'n Drop files and folders from the Finder/Explorer into the input fields.
+* Drag'n drop files and folders from the Finder/Explorer into the input fields.
 * Copy files and folders from left to right or vi­ce ver­sa.
 Symbolic links on Windows can only be copied if Visual Studio Code runs in administrator mode otherwise an error occurs.
 * Select all files, folders and symlinks by status.
 * Toggle the visiblity of list items by status.